7h3rAm/7h3rAm.github.io/_posts/vulnhub-kioptrix5.md

 [VulnHub] Kioptrix: 2014 (#5)
 ===============
 date: 09/Oct/2019
-summary: This is the summary for an awesome post.
+summary: This is a writeup for VulnHub machine Kioptrix: 2014 (#5).
 tags: vulnhub, writeup

 ## Overview